swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

     # you snarky so-and-so
     return 1.0
 ```

+**Practice using git:** Since this works, commit the change to the repository

+    git add stats.py test_stats.py
+    git commit -m "Added a test for std() and then a function that passes the test."

 And that is it, right?!
 Well, not quite.
 This implementation fails for
 most other values.
 Adding tests we see that: